HealthTech · AI Product Design · Human-Centered AI

 Trust is structural

+Research on Quantified Self showed that trust depends on control, transparency and access logic.
 Users need to understand where their data lives, who can access it and why the system recommends a next step.

 Scenario: Connected Health